Bipartisan Bill Aims to Improve Postsecondary Data

 In a bipartisan effort, four members of the Senate Health, Education, Labor, and Pensions (HELP) Committee today introduced a bill to help students, policymakers, educators, and employers make informed decisions about postsecondary education.

-Senators Orrin Hatch (R-UT), Elizabeth Warren (D-MA), Bill Cassidy (R-LA), and Sheldon Whitehouse (D-RI), are sponsoring the College Transparency Act.
+Senators Hatch (R-UT), Warren (D-MA), Cassidy (R-LA), and Whitehouse (D-RI), are sponsoring the College Transparency Act.
 The bill would create a postsecondary student data system at the U.S. Department of Education, in order to publicize aggregate information about completion rates, debt repayment, and employment outcomes for postsecondary programs.